-Whether you’re a DIY enthusiast or you prefer hiring a professional to do it for you, there are many dry river bed landscaping ideas to choose from.
+Whether you’re a DIY enthusiast or you prefer hiring a professional to do it for you, there are many dry creek bed landscaping ideas to choose from.
 If you’re looking for a little inspiration, you’ve come to the right place.

-We’ve put together this article with amazing ways in which you can add a dry river bed to your backyard.
+I’ve put together this article with amazing ways in which you can add a dry river bed to your backyard.

-31 Beautiful Dry River Bed Ideas
+25 Beautiful Dry River Bed Ideas

 Gray Pebble Walk

 River cobbles come in many different sizes and shapes.
 When various stones are combined, they create a perfectly natural look.
-If you’re aiming for a warm looking dry river, opt for a mixture of tan and gray rocks.
+That goes double if you include some actual river rock.